mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

   - tinypilot-redesign/og-cover.png
 ---

-{{<notice type="warning">}}
-**Note**: This is still a rough draft.
-Please do not distribute this link.
-{{</notice>}}

-Two years ago, I created a website for my business with a free theme and my terrible design skills.
+Two years ago, I created a website for my business by combining a free template with my terrible design skills.
 I told myself if the business took off, I'd hire a real designer to make it look professional.

 {{<img src="landing-before-cropped.png" alt="Screenshot of old landing page" maxWidth="400px" hasBorder="true" caption="[TinyPilot website](https://tinypilotkvm.com), before design changes">}}

-A year later, my business was earning $45k/month in revenue, and my website still looked like a college student's hobby project.
-I only wanted to redesign the three pages the customer would visit in the purchase flow for my main product, so I expected it to be a simple redesign.
+A year later, the business was generating $45k/month in revenue, and my website still looked like a college student's hobby project.
+It was time for that professional redesign I'd promised myself.

+The site was pretty simple.
+Customers only saw three pages in the checkout flow for my main product, so I expected the project would be straightforward.
 Maybe a few months and $10-15k.

 Here's what the site looked after the redesign:

 {{<img src="landing-after-cropped.png" alt="Screenshot of new landing page" maxWidth="400px" hasBorder="true" caption="[TinyPilot website](https://tinypilotkvm.com), after design changes">}}

 Except it didn't take a few months and $15k.
-It took eight months, $46k, and a long series of headaches.
-Now that the project is over, I'm revisiting what mistakes I made that let this project grow so far out of control.
+It took eight months, $46k, and a lot of headache.

+Now that the project is over, I'm revisiting what mistakes I made that let this project spiral out of control.

 ## I know what you're thinking